mennodoor/epics-relay/README.md

 ```

 The prefix is the server identifier, the name is an arbitray name for you to choose to describe the variable. dtype defines the value type (**f**loat, **i**nt, **c**har, **U**pper case letters for a buffer) and count gives the number of elements in this PVs array.

+## ToDo

+1. Add some method to adjust units, alarm limits and other PV attributes.
+2. Autosave current PV names (and values?) to recreate the PVs on server restart.
+That would help with camonitoring startups after system failures.

 ## Authors